 - Different business units adopt competing RPA technologies

-- Business can no longer support the volume of robots deployed
+- Businesses can no longer support the volume of robots deployed

-- Changes to the workflow breaks existing automations which IT may or may not be aware of
+- Changes to the workflow break existing automation which IT may or may not be aware of

 The journey to scale begins with moving from RPA to Intelligent Automation (IA).
 RPA can free up the workforce to focus on more strategic activities or customer-focused tasks.
 In their embrace of more digitized business, many organisations have adopted robotics to automate repetitive rules-based processes.
 They are now trying to scale these solutions and make them smarter by integrating artificial intelligence capabilities.
 Currently, 40% of the Fortune 250 enterprise operate an RPA Center of Excellence (CoE) using either a centralized or federated structure.